 “Number one, don’t eat it every day…Number two, portion control.” — New York University professor Lisa Young

 But not to worry; there’s hope!
 The problem here is that, prepared and eaten as it is packaged, indomie is far from being a balanced, healthy diet; especially for children.
 Some major nutrients are either too low or completely absent; other nutrients are way too high in amount.

-Solution: instead of saying, “Stop eating indomie” (which will be an almost impossible command for many people — and bachelors like me), I would say, “let’s attempt to balance the indomie meal“.
+Solution: instead of saying, “Stop eating indomie” (which will be an almost impossible command for many people — especially babies, students, and bachelors!), I would say, “let’s attempt to balance the indomie meal“.
 Just like balancing chemical equations in chemistry!
 Lol!
 Let try and make is a fairly balanced diet (as much as we can!)

 I promise to, as usual, spare you all those medical and dietary jargons!
 And, I will go straight to the point.